Indian Independence Movement (Freedom Struggle) Quiz:

 Related: Biggest Religions in the World

-Question: Ram Prasad Bismil had been associated with the case?
+Ram Prasad Bismil was associated with __

 (a) Alipore Bomb